u88allz-cmyk/nursing-home-website/replit.md

 ## Overview

-A comprehensive healthcare management system built for a Korean nursing home (해와달 요양원).
+A comprehensive healthcare management system built for a Korean nursing home (바른나무요양원).
 The application provides a professional website with contact form functionality, facility information, and program details.
 Built with modern web technologies including React, TypeScript, Express.js, and PostgreSQL.

 ## System Architecture